demmonico/docker-manager/README.md

 - install Docker CE and Docker Compose
 - add current user to `docker` group (to fix group membership [error](https://stackoverflow.com/questions/29101043/cant-connect-to-docker-from-docker-compose))

-You could do it automatically using `bin/install.sh` script or manually.
+You could do it automatically using CLI command `dm install` or manually.
 Please, follow to the related steps.